-All expenses, including property expenses, Responsible Entity's fees and custodian fees, are recognised in consolidated statement of comprehensive income on an accruals basis.
+All expenses, including property expenses,management fees and custodian fees, are recognised in consolidated statement of comprehensive income on an accruals basis.

 (j) Income tax

 Under current legislation, the Scheme is not subject to income tax provided it attributes the entirety of its taxable income to its unitholders.